 To be considered for the Minor in DEA, students must not be a DEA major.

-The minor consists of at least 5 courses, or 15 credits:
+The minor consists of at least 5 courses earning a minimum of 15 credits:

-After completing the core courses, they will submit the Intention to Minor in DEA form.
+After completing the two DEA required core courses, students submit the form, Intention to Minor in DEA, available from dea-dus [at] cornell.edu (dea-dus[at]cornell[dot]edu).

 The minor is self-guided.
 Some courses require prerequisites so students should plan carefully.